sebampuero/simple_chatgpt_4/README.md

 `pip install -r requirements.txt`

 Configure a new Google project that uses the Google+ API.
 Generate a pair of Client ID and secret. https://console.cloud.google.com/apis/api/plus.googleapis.com
+For this flow to work, a domain needs to be registered (free domain under https://www.getfreedomain.name/ for example).
+A certificate for TLS communication can be automatically managed by Certbot: https://letsencrypt.org/getting-started/
 Create a `.env` file and store your `OPENAPI_APIKEY`, `CLIENT_ID` (Google Oauth), `CLIENT_SECRET` (Google Oauth) and `JWT_SECRET` (for session authorization) there.

 Start development with `start_dev.sh` or production with `start_prd.sh`